hoanganh25991/threejs-warrior-v2/docs/implementation-details.md

 - Multi-platform control systems supporting keyboard, mouse, and touch
 - Comprehensive configuration system for easy adjustment
 - Mobile-optimized interface with responsive design
+- Inventory and item system with equipment and consumables
+- Quest system for structured gameplay progression
+- Enhanced world environment with visual effects and atmosphere

 Future development can build upon this foundation to add more heroes, abilities, environments, and gameplay features while maintaining the core systems established in this implementation.